Why Dry Cimarron?

 When the wagon trains of the early settlers came through, the Cimarron River was often dry, with the travelers frequently crossing the riverbed without even realizing they had been there.

-Raton has several attractions that visitors might want to see including The Santa Fe Trail Willow Springs Forage Station Overlook on the Old Raton Pass off Moulton Avenue which provides a scenic introduction to the geologic wonders ahead.
-While on historic First Street, visit the Raton Museum, Old Pass Gallery, Depot, Scouting Museum, and National Historic District Walking Tour.
+Raton has several attractions that visitors enjoy including The Santa Fe Trail Willow Springs Forage Station Overlook on the Old Raton Pass off Moulton Avenue which provides a scenic introduction to the geologic wonders ahead.
+While on historic First Street, visit the Raton Museum, Old Pass Gallery, the old railroad depot, the Scouting Museum, and take the National Historic District Walking Tour.
+See full article HERE.

-Established in 1912, the coal-mining “company town” was just one of seven towns in the Raton area built by the St. Louis, Rocky Mountain and Pacific Railroad.
-In its heyday, it boasted up to 1,000 residents, a school, a theater, the Blossburg Mercantile Company, the Bell Telephone Company, an opera house, a physician, a justice of the peace and a music teacher.
+Coal mining in the canyon began in 1894 and the town of Sugarite was established as a coal-mining town in 1912.
+Sugarite, a “company town”, was just one of seven towns in the Raton area built by the St. Louis, Rocky Mountain, and Pacific Railroad.
+In its heyday, it boasted up to 1,000 residents, a school, a theater, the Blossburg Mercantile Company, the Bell Telephone Company, an opera house, a physician, a justice of the peace, and a music teacher.